Introduction to the Shell and Command Line on Oracle Linux

 ps -f

-3. Use the –e option to print information about every process running.
-Then use the ps and wc commands to show the total number of processes.
+3. Display information about every process running and then show a count of the total number of processes.

 ps -e